dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // Ang karapatan ng kababaihan ay hindi biyaya, kundi paggunita sa ating likas na dangal. <br>
 // Ang lakas ay hindi sa bisig, kundi sa liwanag ng kalooban. <br>
-// Tayo ang nagiging andamyo.
-Muling tatawagin ka. <br>
+// Tayo ang nagiging andamyo. <br>
 // The rights of women are not a gift, but a remembrance of our inherent dignity. <br>
 // Strength is not in the arm, but in the radiance of will. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JOSEFA LLANES ESCODA" src="https://github.com/user-attachments/assets/c0638b60-04d7-4c92-a7c3-4702f056884f" /> <br>
 … <br>